simenjh/heart-disease-nn-2/README.md

 ## Bayesian hyperparameter optimization
 Contrary to random search, this approach considers the performance of previously selected hyperparameters when selecting which hyperparameters to try next.

-Bayesian optimization finds the the loss that minimizes an objective function.
+Bayesian optimization finds the loss that minimizes an objective function.
 It does this by building a surrogate function (probability model) that is built from past evaluation results of the objective function.
 The surrogate function is much cheaper to evaluate than the objective function.
 Values returned from the surrogate function are selected using an expected improvement criterion.

 The process can be described like this:
-1. Build a surrogate probability model of the objective function
+1. Build a surrogate probability model of the objective function.
-2. Find the hyperparameters that perform best on the surrogate
+2. Find the hyperparameters that perform best on the surrogate.
-3. Apply these hyperparameters to the true objective function
+3. Apply these hyperparameters to the true objective function.
-4. Update the surrogate model incorporating the new results
+4. Update the surrogate model incorporating the new results.
-5. Repeat steps 2–4 until max iterations or time is reached
+5. Repeat steps 2–4 until max iterations or time is reached.

 I have used 1 - cross validation accuracy as the the value returned by the objective function, and the loss to be minimized.